ASTR 1210 (O'Connell) Study Guide

 were imposed outwards on the cosmos.
 Direct, persistent, supernatural

 control of sky phenomena was assumed.
-These elements were

-discarded by the Greeks.
+BC), these elements were discarded by the Greeks.
+Thales insisted

 The Greeks had enormous impact, both because they were remarkably